Here’s a collection of some of our favourite purchases that will actually save you money in the long run (and make life easier in many cases too!)

 They’re hugely versatile and can save busy families lots of time and money on their cooking and cleaning.

-You can buy a small air fryer for well under €100 now.
+You can buy a decent, small air fryer for under €100 now.

 7. Hot water bottle or electric blanket

 Gas prices are still close to double normal levels.
-And electricity prices are around 70% to 80% above pre-war levels.
+And electricity prices are around 70% to 80% above where they were only three years ago.
 So heating bills are a big concern for many people.

-So if you're feeling chilly and in need of warmth at night, rather then turn on the central heating, use a hot water bottle or electric blanket to keep you nice and toasty instead.
+So if you're feeling chilly in bed and in need of warmth at night, rather than turn on the central heating, use a hot water bottle or electric blanket to keep you nice and toasty instead.

 8. Reusable batteries